 In 1950s' Madrid, a Colombian-born neuropsychiatrist, Professor Alfonso Caycedo, was treating traumatised soldiers returning from the war.
-He was inspired to seek ways of helping these men that were as gentle and powerful as possible, and his search led him across the world to explore practices that for centuries have promoted healthful, balanced living in body and mind.
+He wanted to develop ways of peacefully restoring the minds and bodies of these men to wellbeing, and he began to research methods that were as gentle and powerful as possible.
+His search led him across the world to explore practices that for centuries have promoted healthful, balanced living in body and mind.

 For more details of sophrology sessions with me, including my "WELLBEING IN THE TIME OF COVID" online package, please click on the button.